 How to Apply

-Applications for the 2017 award is now open.
+Applications for the 2018 award is now open.
 Please see below for entry guidelines.
-The deadline for the 2017 award is April 4, 2017.
+The deadline for the 2018 award is Jan.
+5, 2018.

 - Entries must have been published in a college or university newspaper/publication or in an online version.
 Work published for an internship or for a class assignment is not acceptable.